-- Aspidistra – does not need a lot of water and takes low levels of light very well – so much so that you can go on holiday with worrying about it
+- Aspidistra – does not need a lot of water and takes low levels of light very well – so much so that you can go on holiday without worrying about it

 - Unique Species of Succulents – Beautiful plants, but need a lot of bright light

 Here are some of the ways in which you can take care of your indoor plants –